 By Amritapa Basu:

-This menace is very difficult to tackle as one cannot prevent the hardware stores from selling the glue.
-Police officers often harass shopkeepers when youngsters are held with Dendrites.
-However, some shopkeepers being aware of this addictive use of Dendrites either increase the cost or do not sell them to minors but yet it is difficult to curb.
-The next difficult step is to convince youngsters not to use Dendrites.
+This menace is very difficult to tackle as one cannot prevent hardware stores from selling glue.
+Yet, police officers often harass shopkeepers when they catch children with Dendrites in their possession.
+However, some shopkeepers, being aware of the addictive effects of Dendrite, either increase the cost or do not sell them to minors.
+Ideally, the next difficult step should be to convince youngsters not to sniff Dendrite.

-Several rehabilitation centers exist to support the cause of street children but they do not want to go there as they are forced to give up this addiction.
-Many prefer returning to the street life after being released from the centers.
-A street urchin on Park Street, Kolkata after much pestering complacently confessed that he had run away from a rehabilitation center as they had asked him to quit sniffing glue.
-With a wink he said, “Yeh mushkil hi nahi, namumkin hai” (it is not difficult, it is impossible).
-He said that apart from the glue-addiction, he was also addicted to the freedom that this stray life allowed him.
-“Main khush hoon” (I am happy).
+A street child on Park Street, Kolkata, after much pestering, complacently confessed that he had run away from a rehabilitation centre as they had asked him to quit sniffing glue.
+“Yeh mushkil hi nahi, namumkin hai (Not only is it difficult, it is impossible).”
+He said that, apart from the glue-addiction, he was also ‘addicted’ to the freedom that this stray life granted him.
+“Main khush hoon (I am happy),” he said.

-Much more public awareness, personal counselling and proper and effective rehabilitation is what is required to curb this wide-spread menace.
-So the next time you see street children huddling around with a plastic bag, take a small step forward to stop them , it might not be of much help but each step does count.
+More public awareness, personal counselling and proper and effective rehabilitation are required to curb this wide-spread menace.
+So, the next time you see street children huddling around a plastic bag – take a small step forward and stop them.
+It might not be of much help, but each step does count!